 - Review the Program Description and Frequently Asked Questions (FAQ) before preparing a KL2 application.

 - Proofread your application thoroughly for accuracy and completeness.

 - Apply as early as possible, and encourage persons providing letters of recommendation to submit their letters promptly.

-- The deadline for receipt of applications and letters of recommendation is December 7, 2015.
-Selection of KL2 Scholars will be announced on or before May1, 2016.
-Funding will start on May 1, 2016, or as funding becomes available.
+- The deadline for receipt of applications and letters of recommendation is November 21, 2016.
+Selection of KL2/RL5 Scholars will be announced on or before May1, 2017.
+Funding will start on May 1, 2017, or as funding becomes available.

 - Face Page.
 Information on applicant’s name, school/department, contact information, mentor contact information, citizenship status, and research area of interest.

 - Abstract.
 A summary of the proposed career development activities including the applicant’s well articulated career goals and research interests and plans.